kjellwinblad/erlang-org/_posts/2021-10-07-parallel-signal-sending-optimization.md

 presented earlier.
 Essentially, the contention on the `OuterSignalQueueLock` gets distributed among the slots in the `OuterSignalQueueBufferArray`.
-The rest of the subsections in this section cover details about the implementation, so you can skip those if you do not want to dig deeper.
+The rest of the subsections in this section cover details of the implementation, so you can skip those if you do not want to dig deeper.

 ### Adaptively Activating the Outer Signal Queue Buffers